yarian/layer-websdk/README.md

 ## About this README

 This README contains everything you need to get started.
 But is NOT an exhaustive source of documentation.
-For the full documentation, or for any topics that are missing here, go to the [Web SDK documentation](https://developer.layer.com/docs/websdk).
+For the full documentation, or for any topics that are missing here, go to the [Web SDK documentation](https://docs.layer.com/sdk/web/install).

 ## Getting Started

+To start using Layer's Web SDK, you need to

+1. Initialize a layer.Client
+2. Setup event handlers
+3. Connect to Layer

+### 1. Initializing a Client

-To start using Layer's Web SDK, you need to initialize a client with your Layer Application ID which can be found in the [Developer Dashboard](https://developer.layer.com/projects/keys).
+Initialize a client with your Layer Application ID which can be found in the [Developer Dashboard](https://developer.layer.com/projects/keys).

 ```javascript
 var client = new layer.Client({
     appId: LAYER_APP_ID
 });
 ```
+### 2. Setup Event handlers

 The client requires two event handlers to get started: